zos-spark/scala-workbench-deprecated/README.md

     python-twitter==2.2
 ```

-Once you modify the Dockerfile, you need to rebuild the image and restart the notebook container before the changes will take effect.
+Once you modify the `Dockerfile`, you must rebuild the workbench image and restart the notebook container before the changes will take effect.

 ```
 # rebuild the notebook image